Amblyopia

 Amblyopia is a condition commonly referred to as a “lazy eye”.
 It occurs when there is a lack of coordination between both eyes.
 Each eye is receiving its own picture that does not align with the other so in order to compensate, the brain ignores or suppresses the image from one of the eyes.
 This causes a phenomenon where only one eye can reach 20/20 vision, leaving the other suppressed eye with less clear vision which results in amblyopia.

 Amblyopia is quite noticeable when it is caused by one eye wandering in and out, however there are other causes that are more challenging for a parent to detect.
-If you think your child might have a lazy eye, please Book an Appointment and Dr. Ikeda who will be happy to check if your child has amblyopia and through vision therapy, both eyes can start working together again in an optimal manner.
+If you suspect your child may have a lazy eye, it's crucial to schedule an eye examination with your optometrist.
+They can determine whether your child is indeed suffering from amblyopia.
+Through vision therapy, your optometrist can help both eyes to regain their capacity to work in tandem effectively.

 Conditions